-As discussed below, however, US trade agreement implementing acts contain varying rules on the effect of US withdrawal on the act itself.
 Furthermore, Section 125(e) of the Trade Act of 1974 does appear to permit the President to modify "[d]uties or other import restrictions required or appropriate to carry out any trade agreement entered into pursuant to this Act" upon either the United States' termination of or withdrawal from a trade agreement.
 It requires that (i) these measures remain in place for one year following termination or withdrawal, "unless the President by proclamation provides that such rates shall be restored to the level at which they would be but for the agreement"; and (ii) the President within 60 days after termination or withdrawal transmit to the Congress "recommendations as to the appropriate rates of duty for all articles which were affected by the termination or withdrawal."
-This provision would arguably permit the President to unilaterally modify FTA tariff and other concessions via presidential proclamation regardless of whether a trade agreement was formally "terminated", but could conflict with trade agreement implementing act provisions, such as those discussed for the WTO Agreements below, that do not permit termination of an implementing act without congressional approval.
+This provision would arguably permit the President, after the United States withdraws from an FTA, to unilaterally modify the agreement's tariff and other concessions via presidential proclamation regardless of whether it was formally "terminated".
+Such action would again raise significant legal questions.